AdBoard-Booking/neon-insta-screen/README.md

 3. Get your public key, private key, and URL endpoint from the dashboard
 4. Update the frame image path in the code if needed

-### 5. Admin Authentication & Audit Logging
+### 5. Admin Authentication & Authorization

 1. Enable the Google Identity Services API and create an OAuth client ID for a web application.
 2. Add the OAuth client ID to `NEXT_PUBLIC_GOOGLE_CLIENT_ID`.
 3. Generate a long random string and set it as `ADMIN_SESSION_SECRET`.
 This secret signs encrypted admin cookies.
+4. Configure user authorization using one of these methods:
+   - **Option A (Recommended)**: Create an Airtable users table and set `AIRTABLE_USERS_TABLE_NAME`
-4. Provide a comma-separated list of authorized emails via `ADMIN_EMAILS`.
-Only these accounts can access `/admin`.
+   - **Option B**: Provide a comma-separated list of authorized emails via `ADMIN_EMAILS`

+## Airtable Users Table Setup (Option A)

+Create a table in your Airtable base with the following fields:
+- `Email` (Email field)
+- `Name` (Single line text)
+- `Role` (Single line text, e.g., "admin", "moderator")
+- `Is Active` (Checkbox field)

+Set `AIRTABLE_USERS_TABLE_NAME` to the name of this table.
+Only users with `Is Active` = TRUE will be able to access the admin dashboard.

+## Environment Variable Fallback (Option B)

+If no Airtable users table is configured, the system will fall back to checking the `ADMIN_EMAILS` environment variable (comma-separated list of email addresses).

+## Audit Logging (Optional)

-5. (Optional) Configure `AIRTABLE_AUDIT_TABLE_NAME` to log every approve, reject, and delete action to Airtable.
+Configure `AIRTABLE_AUDIT_TABLE_NAME` to log every approve, reject, and delete action to Airtable.
 The recommended table schema is listed above.

-With these values configured the admin dashboard will require a Google login and every moderation action will be recorded for auditing.
+With these values configured the admin dashboard will require authentication and authorization before allowing access.

 ### 6. WhatsApp Business API Setup